microsoft/Olive/docs/source/tutorials/configure_systems.rst

                 }
             }

-Please refer to :ref:`system_alias` for the list of supported AzureML readymade systems.
+Please refer to :ref:`olive_system_alias` for the list of supported AzureML readymade systems.

 Docker System